piyushbig/python-tic-tac-toe-game/README.md

- #NEXT We will write Write a function that takes in a board and checks to see if someone has won.
+ """NEXT We will write Write a function that takes in a board and checks to see if someone has won."""

 def win_check(board,mark):